billra/billra.com/docs/colorcube/readme.md

 3-digit hex codes.
 A standard color like `#08F` translates to Red at `0` (minimum), Green at `8` (roughly 50%), and Blue at `F` (maximum).
-Because the slider acts as a multiplier, setting the slider to 50% cuts all three of these values in half simultaneously, resulting in `#048` (or something very close to it, depending on rounding).
-This mathematical relationship holds true for any coordinate chosen on the visual map.
+Because the slider acts as a multiplier, setting the slider to 50% cuts all three of these values in half simultaneously.
+Half of `F` (15) is 7.5, which rounds up to 8, resulting perfectly in `#048`.
+This proportional mathematical relationship holds true for any coordinate chosen on the visual map.

 ## Navigating Grayscale and the Neutral Axis